-- An adjustment corresponds to choosing a different representation of a 3-node in the (2,4) tree T'. - After the adjustment operation, the sibling of r is black, and either Case 1 or Case 2 applies, with a different meaning of x and y. - Note that if Case 2 applies, the double black problem cannot reappear because the parent of r is red. - Thus, to complete Case 3 we make one more application of either Case 1 or Case 2 and we are done. - Therefore, at most one adjustment is performed in a removal operation.
+- An adjustment corresponds to choosing a different representation of a 3-node in the (2,4) tree T'. - After the adjustment operation, the sibling of r is black, and either Case 1 or Case 2 applies, with a different meaning of x and y. - Note that if Case 2 applies, the double black problem cannot reappear. - Thus, to complete Case 3 we make one more application of either Case 1 or Case 2 and we are done. - Therefore, at most one adjustment is performed in a removal operation.